 The CTTL’s priority is to ensure that 100% of St. Andrew’s Pre-school through 12th grade teachers receive training and ongoing professional development (every school year) in Mind, Brain, and Education Science, the most innovative thinking being applied to enhancing teacher quality and student achievement today.

-In 2013, Research Schools International (RSI) of Harvard University's Graduate School of Education (HGSE) invited St. Andrew's to become the eighth school in the world to join its global network of schools in the United States, Europe, Australia and South America that conducts cutting-edge research, leads professional development and disseminates research findings to the global educational community.
+In 2013, Research Schools International (RSI) led by individual faculty from Harvard University's Graduate School of Education (HGSE) invited St. Andrew's to become the eighth school in the world to join its global network of schools in the United States, Europe, Australia and South America that conducts cutting-edge research, leads professional development and disseminates research findings to the global educational community.

 In 2016, the International Mind, Brain and Education Society awarded the CTTL for its work with the IMBES Mission Award "that recognizes PreK - 12 educators, institutions or programs demonstrating success in establishing, building and supporting infrastructure that enhances collaboration between themselves and MBE researchers for the purpose of improving educational knowledge and practice".